bitwarden/help/_articles/directory-connector/azure-active-directory.md

 ##### Group by Administrative Unit (AU)

-You can include or exclude groups from a sync based on their tagged [Azure Active Directory Administrative Units (AUs)](https://docs.microsoft.com/en-us/azure/active-directory/roles/administrative-units){:target="\_blank"} by using the `includeadministrativeunit` and `excludeadministrativeunit` keywords. `includeadministrativeunit` and `excludeadministrativeunit` use the name of the Administrative Unit:
+You can include or exclude groups from a sync based on their tagged [Azure Active Directory Administrative Units (AUs)](https://docs.microsoft.com/en-us/azure/active-directory/roles/administrative-units){:target="\_blank"} by using the `includeadministrativeunit` and `excludeadministrativeunit` keywords. `includeadministrativeunit` and `excludeadministrativeunit` use the Object ID of the Administrative Unit:
 ```
-includeadministrativeunit:bitwarden
+includeadministrativeunit:9d05a51c-f173-4087-9741-a7543b0fd3ba
 ```
 ```
-excludeadministrativeunit:not-bitwarden
+excludeadministrativeunit:9d05a51c-f173-4087-9741-a7543b0fd3bz
 ```

 ## Test a Sync